jonathanmiddleton/daisy-wee/README.md

     """
     ```
   - The default prompt string is defined in sample.py; edit the variable prompt in the file to change it, or adapt the script to accept a CLI prompt.
-  - Generation runs under torch.bfloat16 autocast when available and stops on eos_token_id (from hparams, default 50256).
+  - Generation runs under torch.bfloat16 autocast when available and stops on eos_token_id (from hparams).
 - Examples
   - Minimal GPU example:
     ```sh